camdagr8/AS3-Parse-Class/README.md

 AS3 Parse Class
 =====================

 This is a static ActionScript 3.0 Class for interacting with the Parse REST API.
+It's primary usage is via an AIR application.

 Dependencies
 =====================